dashpay/dips/DRAFT: Multi-Party Payout.md

 ## Abstract

-This DIP builds on the chain consensus for masternode lists laid forth in DIP0003 and provides for multi-party payout beyond the single owner + operator framework of the current system.
+This DIP builds on the chain consensus for masternode lists laid forth in DIP0003 and provides for multi-party payout beyond the single Owner + Operator framework of the current system.

 ## Motivation and Previous System

-In the previous system, Masternodes gained entry to the masternode list after the owner created a ProRegTx (DIP3).
-This tx provided key IDs for up-to 2 roles that would receive masternode rewards payouts:
+Masternodes gain entry to the masternode list after the Owner creates a ProRegTx (DIP3).
+This tx provides key IDs for up-to two roles that will receive masternode rewards payouts:

  * Owner
  * Operator

-Masternode rewards are payed to the Owner by default, and when defined, to the Operator.
-Current updatesto the masternode registrar  (relevant to this DIP) could only:
+Masternode rewards are payed to the Owner by default, and to the Operator when properly defined.
+Current updates to the masternode registrar can only (relevant to this DIP):

   * Define new Operator
   * Define payout to Operator